 Distance Education (IT 540)

-The faculty members who teach the courses in this certificate program have practical experiences in major corporations, like Anheuser-Busch, Time Warner Communications, and A. G. Edwards.
-Therefore, students receive practical knowledge and experiences that will equip them for the information age marketplace.
+The faculty members who teach the courses in this certificate program have practical experiences designing curriculum for middle schools and high schools.
+Faculty members also have experiences working in major corporations, like Anheuser-Busch, Time Warner Communications, and A. G. Edwards.
+Therefore, students receive practical knowledge and experiences that will equip them to deliver web-based learning interventions for the 21st Century.